birkenkrahe/dsc101/agenda.md

 ![img](./img/eastwood.gif)

-> "What you put into life is what you get out" -Clint Eastwood/
+> "What you put into life is what you get out" -Clint Eastwood

 ## Tests and assignments